 The Vital Role of Language Learning in Inclusion

-One such initiative is the Slovenian Language Club, established in 2025 by the Intercultural Society in Ljubljana.
-This club focuses on practising spoken Slovenian in a group setting, with separate groups for A1 and A2/B1 language levels.
+The Slovenian Language Club, established in 2025 by the Intercultural Dialogue Society (MKD) in Ljubljana, focuses on practising spoken Slovenian in a group setting, with separate groups for A1 and A2/B1 language levels.

-In May 2025, as part of the EMV-LII project, KDG supported two club events.
-Participants at different comprehension levels practised vocabulary related to key inclusion topics, such as the labour and real estate markets and procedures at administrative units.
+In May 2025, as part of the EMV-LII project, participants at different comprehension levels practised vocabulary related to key inclusion topics, such as the labour and housing markets and procedures at administrative units.

-The challenges migrants face in learning Slovene were also addressed in a July 2024 press release by KDG, MKD, ADRA Slovenia, and co-signatories, available here:
+The challenges migrants face in learning Slovenian are further highlighted in a July 2024 press release by KDG, MKD, ADRA Slovenia, and other co-signatories, available here:

 https://push-forward.org/novica/javna-pobuda-peticija-za-izboljsanje-programov-ucenja-slovenskega-jezika-za-tujce-public